Student Loans: What You Should & Should Not Spend Them On

 Yes, you can use your student loans to pay for your living expenses throughout the school year.
 Both federal and private loans will provide you with student loans to cover your off-campus rent or on-campus room and board.

 How will I receive my student loan money?

-The bulk of the money you receive as a student loan usually goes directly to your school to pay for your tuition, fees and housing.
-After that, you may receive the remaining funds as a check, which is intended to be used to pay for personal expenses relevant to your education (such as textbooks, transportation costs, or a laptop).
+The bulk of the student loan money you receive usually goes directly to your school to pay for your tuition, fees, and housing.
+After that, you may receive the remaining funds as a check or a direct deposit into your bank account.
+This is intended to be used to pay for personal expenses relevant to your education (such as textbooks, transportation costs, or a laptop).

 Remember, student loans must be paid back.
 Citing 2016 statistics, U.S. News & World Report cites that the average graduate today has more than $37,000 in student loan debt.
 One of the best ways to manage that debt is to be smart about how much you need to borrow.
 If you get a refund check, you don’t have to spend it.
-Instead, return it and lower your debt obligation.
+Instead, you can return it and lower your debt obligation.

 If you think your current student loans may not be enough for your education, check out our guide explaining 10 ways to solve last-minute tuition gaps.
-And don’t forget to apply for the $5,000 Nitro College Scholarship.
+And don’t forget to apply for the Nitro College Scholarship.